Starting a Food Forest

 Groundcover: Strawberry, white clover, creeping thyme, violets

-Key note (PNW): Slug pressure is significant on young seedlings โ use grit barriers or copper tape on raised beds.
+Key note: Slug pressure on young seedlings in the PNW โ use grit barriers or copper tape.

 Planting trees too close together